Skip to content

 close_relay(channel: RelayChannel)

-Close a relay channel (connect the circuit).
+Close the relay (connect the circuit).
+Override if the driver supports relays.

 open_relay ¤